Ordinal (liturgy)

-An ordinal (ordinale), in a modern context, is a liturgical book that contains the rites and prayers for the ordination and consecration to the Holy Orders of deacons, priests, and bishops in multiple Christian denominations, especially the Edwardine Ordinals within Anglicanism.
+An ordinal (ordinale), in a modern context, is a liturgical book that contains the rites and prayers for the ordination and consecration to the Holy Orders of deacons, priests, and bishops in multiple Christian denominations, especially the Edwardine Ordinals within Anglicanism, as well as Lutheranism.
 The term "ordinal" has been applied to the prayers and ceremonies for ordinations in the Catholic Church, where the pontificals of the Latin liturgical rites typically compile them along with other liturgies exclusive to bishops.
 In medieval liturgies, ordinals supplied instruction on how to use the various books necessary to celebrate a liturgy and added rubrical direction.

 Terminology

 Historically, ordinals were texts that contained the order (ordo) of prayers and rituals in liturgies.
 Additionally, some medieval ordinals were books containing the ordinary of the divine office that would be modified according to the liturgical calendar.
 These ordinals would establish the ritual order of a rite and provide rubrical direct not present in the other texts used to celebrate liturgies.
 Ordinals could serve to apply the specific practices of a cathedral or religious order, as contained in their customary, to the other liturgical books.
 The relationship with medieval ordinals and customaries has sometimes led to them being identified as synonymous.

-In a modern context, an "ordinal" typically refers to the liturgical book containing the prayers and rituals associated with conferring Holy Orders in the Latin tradition of the Catholic Church and in Anglicanism.
+In a modern context, an "ordinal" typically refers to the liturgical book containing the prayers and rituals associated with conferring Holy Orders in the Latin tradition of Catholicism, Lutheranism, and in Anglicanism.
 The use of the word in this context is thought to have originated sometime around 1600, perhaps first in John Bramhall's 1636 The consecration and succession of protestant bishops justified.